blumenra/toolsForAsertiveProgramming/VSIXProject_w/README.txt

 6. See the result of the modification by pressing 'Start' which will open a new window of visual studio with the extention (called 'refactoring') in the menu bar. then, open a dafny file and place the cursor where you would like execute the extention at.
 Finally, press 'refactoring' from the menu bar and choose the tool you wish to use.

 How to OPEN the project of the extention:
 Double-click on VSIXProject_w\VSIXProject_w.sln

 How to run all the tests of the project:
-1. Open the project on visual studio by double-clicking "VSIXProject_w
+1. Open the project on visual studio by double-clicking "VSIXProject_w\VSIXProject_w.sln"
 2. choose menu -> Test -> Run -> All Tests (or type Ctrl+R,A)